MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v25.md

 A platform update doesn't change the application.
 It involves converting your databases to the new platform and recompiling the existing extensions to ensure that they're compatible with the new platform.

 > [!IMPORTANT]
-> A platfrom update from 25.1 or 25.0 to later versions isn't supported.
+> A platfrom update from 25.0 or 25.1 to 25.2 and later isn't supported.

 An application update involves: